 Now for additional accessories I have and recommend:

-1 diaper sprayer to attach to the toilet.
+(1) diaper sprayer to attach to the toilet.
+(I use this one by Rinsworks found here!)
 This is my #1 favorite accessory.
 Seriously, this takes care of the stink and mess so much easier than any alternatives I’ve heard of to deal with poopy cloth diapers.
 It’s amazing.
 My husband loves it, and he doesn’t love many things related to diapers.

-1 basic Hefty 13 gallon trash can to use as our diaper pail.
+(1) basic 13 gallon trash can to use as our diaper pail.
 It isn’t fancy but it gets the job done!

 Finally, we have a Spraypal splatter guard to clip the diaper into over the toilet to prevent spraying a mess all over the bathroom.
 I actually don’t use this – I’ve mastered how to spray it just so without making a mess, but my husband likes using this and he recommends it.

 Where do we keep it all?
-In this basic IKEA dresser.
-(I also keep Zelie’s clothes in this dresser.
+In the past we used this basic IKEA dresser.
+(I also kept Zelie’s clothes in this dresser.)

 We don’t use a changing table for the girls – we just change diapers on our bed, so having the diapers in this dresser nearby works great!